 Just how many men share the same worries as you, you might ask?
 To put things into perspective, the phrase “diastasis recti in men” gets a whopping 4,400 searches monthly in Google.
 Yes.
 Monthly.
 So rest assured that you are not alone in this battle.

 I’m sure you have some burning questions, so in this article we’ll talk about the why’s and what’s of diastasis recti but most especially the how’s of diastasis recti treatment for men.

 First off, what is diastasis recti (DRA)?

 The term “diastasis” comes from the Greek word meaning “to separate.”
-Diastasis recti refers to the separation of the muscles that run vertically on either side of the navel from the breastbone to the pubic bone.
+Diastasis recti refers to separated abdominal muscles that run vertically on either side of the navel from the breastbone to the pubic bone.

 Diastasis recti, or abdominal separation, are common in pregnant women and new moms—nearly two-thirds or more experience it.
 It does not, however, mean that diastasis recti in men is impossible and that is why you are reading this article.
-To know more about DRA you can check out this resource.
+To know more about DRA and symptoms of diastasis recti you can check out this resource.